NEA invests more than $3 million over three years to support initiative expansion

 The New Jersey Public School Labor-Management Collaborative began nearly eight years ago with the support of Saul Rubinstein, a professor in the Rutgers School of Management and Labor Relations.
 The collaborative, created by a partnership of New Jersey statewide education organizations, has worked with numerous New Jersey school districts to design, enhance and build collaborative structures.
 Dr. Rubinstein has helped coordinate the state’s collaborative, and with John McCarthy of Cornell University, has conducted research that reveals the positive impact of greater collaboration.

-“We see a very clear relationship between what happens between the adults in the building—the collaboration among educators at all levels—and a positive impact on student learning,” Rubinstein said.
+“We see a very clear relationship between what happens among the adults in the building—the collaboration among educators at all levels—and a positive impact on student learning,” Rubinstein said.

 Through studies conducted in 2011, 2012 and 2014, Rubinstein and McCarthy have found that formal labor-management partnerships help improve student performance, lead to more extensive communication between educators, more frequent informal communication between union representatives and school principals, and enhance learning among schools leading to the adoption of innovation from one school to another.